xclaeys/ElastoPhi/README.md

 Note : -DCMAKE_BUILD_TYPE=debug or release

-## Visualization
+## Input files
-To use the executable created by visualization.cpp, give an input file with:
+Some executables require an input file with:
+Eta : ...
+Epsilon : ...
+Data_path : ...
+Output_path : ...
-- Mesh_name : ...
+Mesh_name : ...
-- Matrix_name : ...
+Matrix_name : ...
+Some executables don't necessarily require all these parameters.

+Example of input file:
+Eta : 1
+Epsilon : 0.9
+Data_path : data
-- Output_path : ...
+Output_path : output
-- Data_path
+Mesh_name : maillage1994Fracs.txt
+Matrix_name : matrice1994Fracs.txt

 ## Postprocessing
 To generate the plots of the multi-compress results, in postprocessing directory do: